ChristianLG2/Data-Analysis-and-Visualization/Baseball Database SQL/CSE_250_Baseball_project.md

 __Winter 2022 (Revised/Updated: Winter 2023)__
 ## Project Description:

 Throughout this project I started looking into SQL and how through the relational query languages I have been able to help finding certain and very specific information within a set of databases.
 For the sake of fun the selected data to look into is about the across-country loved sport "Baseball" and some of the math and stats behind the sport, we will find very interesting and fun information.
 So lets try put in practice those queries!

-### GRAND QUESTION 1
+### First Query
-####  I Wrote an SQL query that creates a new dataframe about baseball players who attended BYU-Idaho (my alma mater).
+####  I Wrote an SQL query that creates a new dataframe displaying baseball players who attended BYU-Idaho (my alma mater).
 This new table contains five columns: playerID, schoolID, salary, and the yearID/teamID associated with each salary.
 Orders the table by salary (highest to lowest) and prints out the table in the report.
 In our first query we are asked to find baseball palyers that attended BYU-Idaho as their college (schoolid) and other information that could give us a better perspective of the sutdent/player.
 So we start by calling those columns we desire that appear in our search an join some tables from where we want to extract the informatoion finally we flter the information we want, and we obtain our first table with playerid, schoolid, yearid, salary and teamid, filtering so we just obatain 10 values in our table for sake of simplification.